-Brandon & Schmidt has extensive experience representing and assisting insurance companies in a wide variety of insurance defense and litigation matters, including medical malpractice and automobile accident defense.
+Brandon, Schmidt & Montgomery has extensive experience representing and assisting insurance companies in a wide variety of insurance defense and litigation matters, including medical malpractice and automobile accident defense.

 The insurance industry is one of the most heavily regulated industries in the United States.
 The Illinois Department of Insurance, working on behalf of consumers, regulates the industry’s practices.
 Illinois also has a series of detailed statutes located under the Illinois Insurance Code.
 Our attorneys are well-versed in the different regulations affecting insurance companies, and have advised and counseled many companies in connection with coverage disputes and insurance coverage opinions.